What Are The Different Types of Mortgage?

 After choosing your repayment strategy, you then have the choice of two types of mortgage: A fixed-rate mortgage or a variable-rate mortgage.

-To further complicate matters, there are different types of variable-rate mortgages.
+To further complicate matters, there are different types of variable-rate mortgages which we take a closer look below.

 Should you take out a fixed-rate mortgage, you have the peace of mind that you will be making payments on the same interest rate each month.
 This means you won’t have to pay more should interest rates rise on the wider market.